 Today we will continue our Apache web server series and talk about how to change the port in Apache.
-Some people consider it as a security measure too.
+Some people consider it a security measure as well, especially when they want to reduce exposure to default service ports.

 The default port for Apache web server is 80, We will try to change it to 8080 at first.